eliyaevra/Silverline-Auto-Spare-Parts/README.md

 # Silverline-Auto-Spare-Parts
-deals in online motorcycles spareparts its a project developed using php and mysql as data base currently working mpesa and paypal intergration
+deals in online motorcycles spareparts.
+Its a project developed using php and mysql as data base<br>
+<marquee>currently working mpesa and paypal intergration</marquee>